StreakyCobra/gws/README.md

 This script offers some functionalities, among which:

-  * It uses a list of projects, named `.projects.gws`, containing the name of the project, the repository url, and optionaly an upstream url, like:
+  * It uses a list of projects, named `.projects.gws`, containing many projects described by its name, its repository url, and optionaly an upstream url,
+    like:

+        work/theSoftware | git@github.com:You/theSoftware.git
         perso/gws        | git@github.com:You/gws.git         | git@github.com:StreakyCobra/gws.git

   * It can use an ignore list, named `.ignore.gws`, containing regular expressions which discard some specific projects, for instance to disable on your home computer the work-related projects.

-  * It clones non-existing repositories from the projects list (but didn't supress them in case of removal, you have to do it yourself for safety reasons.
+  * It can clone non-existing repositories from the projects list (but not supress them in case of removal, you have to do it yourself for safety reason.
 Notice that there is the `check` functionnality to identify unlisted repositories).

+        gws update

-  * It monitors all listed repositories in one command (uncommitted, untracked, branches not synced with origin, ...).
+  * It can monitor all listed repositories in one command (uncommitted, untracked, branches not synced with origin, ...).

+        gws status

+    or simply

+        gws

-  * It checks the workspace for unlisted repositories (for example removed ones).
+  * It can check the workspace for unlisted repositories (for example removed ones).

+        gws check

 Context
 -------